When chewing becomes destructive

-If your dog is chewing on a wide variety of objects in the house regardless of whether you are there or not, he's probably chewing out of boredom.
+If your dog is chewing on a wide variety of objects in the house regardless of whether you are there or not, they’re probably chewing out of boredom.
 Your dog probably needs more play, exercise and physical activity to work off some of that excess energy.
-Providing appropriate chew toys will also help your dog kick its destructive chewing habit.
+Providing appropriate chew toys will also help your dog kick their destructive chewing habit.

-If your dog is teething it's something you're going to have to wait for him to grow out of.
+If your dog is teething it's something you're going to have to wait for them to grow out of.
 Whenever possible you want to redirect your teething pup's chewing to appropriate objects.
-Try making some frozen treats in popsicle moulds or leaving some of your dogs toys in the freezer before giving them to your dog.
+Try making some frozen treats in ice lolly moulds or leaving some of your dog's toys in the freezer before giving them to your dog.
 This will not only provide an appropriate toy, but one that will be soothing on your dog's teeth as well.

 Some dogs chew as a result of separation anxiety.
 They may be chewing or pawing in an effort to escape from the area they've been left in.
 They may also chew on inappropriate objects as a nervous reaction to your absence.
 This is probably the most difficult type of chewing to treat because it happens when you're not present and it is the anxiety itself that needs to be treated.
 Dog behaviourists will use socialisation, desensitisation and counter-conditioning techniques to cure separation anxiety.